shaed-rp/hero-pages/README.md

 # Commercial EVs Showcase

 A **Next.js** application for showcasing commercial electric vehicles.
-This project uses a **data-driven architecture** to manage content for multiple vehicle models.
+This project uses a **Supabase** backend to manage content for multiple vehicle models.

 ## 📚 Documentation